thig0w/replicon/README.md

     c) Add it if necessary

-3. Open a command window and install the required python modules using the following commands:
+3. Open a command window and install the required python modules using the following command:
 ```
-pip install xlwings reportlab PyPDF2 simplejson requests pypiwin32 pdfkit isoweek
+pip install repl_uploader
 ```

 4. Install de xlwings addon on excel typing the following command on a command window: